Activation and Function of T Helper Cells (Th)

 **T reg = T regulatory

-As you can see, there is a great deal of interdependence between innate and adaptive immune responses.
-In addition, the type of TH response will often determine the course of the host's disease.
-The classic example is that of Mycobacterium leprosae infection.
-If the T Cells respond as TH-1 cells, a form of leprosy will develop, known as "tuberculoid," in which the infection is contained and does not spread or do tissue damage.
-If, however, a TH-2 response occurs, "lepromatous" leprosy develops, which is invasive and damaging to the tissues.
-This is an oversimplification but gives an idea of how vital the cytokine and TH responses can be.
+As you can see, there is great interdependence between innate and adaptive immune responses.
+In addition, the type of Th response will often determine the course of the host's disease.
+A classic example is Mycobacterium leprosae infection.
+If the T cells respond as Th-1 cells, a form of leprosy will develop, known as "tuberculoid," in which the infection is contained and does not spread or do tissue damage.
+If, however, a Th-2 response occurs, "lepromatous" leprosy develops, which is invasive and damaging to the tissues.
+This oversimplifies but shows how vital the cytokine and Th responses can be.

 3. Other co-receptors are also engaged (the entire process is beyond the scope of this course).